-A break-out box and a cable are provided with the ACCX circuit card.
+A breakout box and a cable are provided with the ACCX circuit card.
 Use the cable to connect from the circuit card to the breakout box.
 The RS-232 line then connects through a modem to the customer connecting block (Figure 3-6).
 The DCP line connects directly to the block (Figure 3-7).

-You can place the box on the floor or attach it to the wall.
+Attach the breakout box to the wall.
 The cable length allows placement up to 3 m (10 ft) away from the MAP/5P.